-Holidays in Lisbon are a treat for the senses: there's a treasure chest packed with cultural, architectural and historical gems to discover, while the modern city is a pleasure to explore with its theatres, cafés, restaurants and terrific shopping.
+Holidays in Lisbon are a real treat, packed with cultural, architectural and historical gems to discover, while the modern city is a pleasure to explore with its theatres, cafés, restaurants and terrific shopping.
+In fact, the capital of Portugal combines the old and new with ease.

 If you are craving sun, sea, and sand, then the nearby resorts that pepper the lovely Estoril coast will certainly host a beachside retreat that matches your desires.